How to Sell Your House Online in the UK: A 2026 Guide

 Let me paint you a picture.

-28.8% of property sales fell through before completion in 2024.
+Around 20% of property sales fell through before completion in recent years.
 Chains collapse.
 Mortgages get rejected.
 Buyers get cold feet after a bad survey.
 Our cash offer?
-It’s guaranteed.
+It’s certain once you accept and we complete an independent survey.

 No viewings disrupting your weekends.
 No frantic cleaning before strangers traipse through your home.
 No fixing that dodgy boiler or repainting the spare room.
 We buy your property as is.